Some boundedness properties of solutions to the Vafa-Witten equations on closed four-manifolds: Introduction

 A modification of recent work of Taubes \cite{T2} and \cite{T3} is used to prove this theorem.

-Note that irreducibleness of connections is assured, for instance, by choosing a metric generically if $b^{+} (X) > 0$ (see Proposition 2.2 in Section 2).

-As a particular case of Theorem \ref{th:main}, we have an $L^2$-bound on the extra fields in the ``fibre'' direction at an irreducible connection $A_{0}$.
+As a particular case of Theorem \ref{th:main}, we have an $L^2$-bound on the extra fields in the ``fibre'' direction at a connection $A_{0}$ which is not locally reducible.
 Namely, \begin{Corollary} Let $X$ be a closed, oriented, smooth Riemannian four-manifold with Riemannian metric $g$, and let $P \to X$ be a principal $G$-bundle over $X$ with $G$ being $SU(2)$ or $SO(3)$.
-Then, for any sequence of solutions $\{ ( A_{0} , B_{i}) \}_{i \in \N}$ of the Vafa--Witten equations with $A_{0}$ being irreducible, there exist a subsequence $\Xi \subset \N$ and a positive constant $C >0$ such that $\int_{X} |B_{i}|^2 d \mu_{g} \leq C $ for all $i \in \Xi$. \end{Corollary}
+Then, for any sequence of solutions $\{ ( A_{0} , B_{i}) \}_{i \in \N}$ of the Vafa--Witten equations with $A_{0}$ being not locally reducible, there exist a subsequence $\Xi \subset \N$ and a positive constant $C >0$ such that $\int_{X} |B_{i}|^2 d \mu_{g} \leq C $ for all $i \in \Xi$. \end{Corollary}

 A proof of Theorem \ref{th:main} is given in Section 3.
-In Section 2, we describe some property of the equations such as the linearization, and also mention some remark on reducible solutions to the equations.
+In Section 2, we describe some properties of the equations such as the linearization, and also mention some remarks on reducible solutions to the equations.

+In the rest of this section, let us mention an observation which led to a formulation of Theorem \ref{th:main}.
+To make the argument rather simple, we assume that $X$ is simply-connected so that a connection being locally reducible is in fact honestly reducible.
+The point lies in relating the $L^2$-bound of a sequence of the extra fields $\{ B_{i} \}$ to the irreducibility of the limiting connection.